 What 15 million Messages Per Hour Can Help You Achieve

 For a lot of message types, there’s a window when your email will make the most impact, and there are a number of factors you need to consider between executing the send command and getting the email into the inbox.
 Rapid Fire allows you to remove one of these variables – the attempt to deliver – from your consideration.

-Several different use cases can benefit from this level of fast throughput and capacity.
+Several different use cases can benefit from this level of fast delivery and capacity.
 This is by no means an exhaustive list, but these are great examples of the time-sensitive, high-volume messages that Rapid Fire can be used for:

 Deal sites that offer daily emails generally need their messages to: a) get to customers at a specific time each day, and 2) reach a large list of recipients.
-Rapid Fire Throughput SLA solves for both.
+Rapid Fire Delivery SLA solves for both.

 Financial alerts and stock market notifications are only relevant for a short amount of time.
 Rapid Fire gives you the ability to give your customers financial news as it happens.

 According to Experian’s Top 5 Flash Sale Tips, two-hour flash sales bring the best click-to-open rates, and three-hour flash sales have the best transaction-to-click rates.
 This means companies have a pretty narrow window in which to get their flash sale messages in front of customers, and Rapid Fire allows you to achieve optimal timing without having to sweat it.